ahmedabbas-0/ShowtimeHub/README.md

-# ShowtimeHub
+# moviehub
-Welcome to ShowtimeHub project!
+Welcome to moviehub project!
 This is a web application designed to help users explore and discover movies and TV shows.
 Features:
 Browse Movies and TV Shows: View a list of movies and TV shows with detailed information.
 Search Functionality: Easily search for your favorite movies and shows.